-- Business Impact Analysis data is housed and maintained within the Business Function tab of the Fusion Framework, a third-party cloud solution from Fusion Risk Management that resides on a Salesforce platform.
+- Business Impact Analysis data is housed and maintained within the Business Function tab of the Fusion Framework.

-Risk Assessment and Gap Analysis consolidates the results of the Business Impact Analysis of a collective Organization/Division by prioritizing dependencies based on the criticality of their recovery objectives, and conducting a comparison against current recovery capabilities to determine if a potential recovery gap is present.
-These results are presented to organizational leadership to review and decide if the potential gap is an acceptable risk or if the potential gap should be remediated through additional investments or workarounds.
+The Risk Assessment and Gap Analysis consolidates the results of the Business Impact Analysis by prioritizing dependencies based on the criticality of their recovery objectives, and conducting a comparison against current recovery capabilities to determine if a potential recovery gap is present.
+These results are presented to organizational leadership to review and decide if the potential gap is an acceptable risk or if it should be remediated through additional investments or workarounds.
 This analysis enables:

 - Senior and functional leaders within an organization/division to understand the potential risks that could impact their continuity in the event of a disaster or significant business disruption